 At the Association for Community Management (BVCM), I serve as the head of research.
 In this role, I coordinate the association’s research activities and have lead a project team in charge of a large study project.

-I’ve presented my work at major academic conferences, such as the annual meetings of the Strategic Management Society and the Academy of Management, and leading industry events, such as IBM Connect (see Speaking section).
-It has been published in academic journals, such as the Journal of Business Strategy and the Journal of Enterprise Information Management, as well as in practitioner outlets, such as Ideen- und Innovationsmanagement or personal manager (see Publications for a complete list).
-My work was also featured in popular media, such as WELT, w&v, and acquisa, among others (see In the news section).
+I’ve presented my work at major academic conferences, such as the annual meetings of the Strategic Management Society and the Academy of Management, and leading industry events, such as IBM Connect (see Speaking).
+It has been published in academic journals, such as the Journal of Business Strategy and the Journal of Enterprise Information Management, as well as in practitioner outlets, such as Ideen- und Innovationsmanagement or personal manager (see Publications).
+My work was also featured in popular media, such as WELT, w&v, and acquisa, among others (see In the news).

 Prior to joining Voycer AG, I worked as a Post Doc/Assistant Professor, Digital Strategy & Innovation, at the German Graduate School of Management and Law.
 During this time I had the privilege to spend some time with Samer Faraj’s Research Group on Complex Collaboration at McGill University.